yoshikiohshima/ploma/README.md

 `ploma.js` is based on the orignal `ploma.js` but reorganized so that another program can use the algorithm.
 The class effectively contains no state but pure algorithm.
 The data structure is expected to be passed in with the `useStateDuring` method.

 Wacom Tablet support is dropped.
 However, the pressure value is obtained via the standard PointerEvents.
-On iPad, the width of the touch is used to emulate the pressure; if you draw with the wider part of your finger, you get thiker lines.
+On iPad, the width of the touch is used to emulate the pressure; if you draw with the wider part of your finger, you get thicker lines.
+(One might consider reviving the Wacom Tablet plugin support, or integrate a library such as pressure.js.)

 `ploma-vdom.js` contains the Croquet bindings.
 It uses the [Croquet Virtual DOM framework](https://github.com/croquet/virtual-dom).

-`framework.js` is the minified version of the Croquet Virtual Framework.
+`framework.js` is minified Croquet Virtual Framework. (see its repo if you would like to reproduce it from source.)

 # Running Locally